Macros

 Troubleshooting & FAQ

 You may have added too much liquid.
-If you added a tablespoon of milk or too much syrup, add a little extra oat flour until the consistency is right.
+Add a little oat flour until the dough thickens.

 Substitutions Table